Overview

 To enable a diversity of potential projects, we have established three project award tiers that reflect different levels of maturity and investment needed to achieve the goals of the program.

 Applicants might propose projects they have been developing that would take a final investment to be implemented.
-This could include, for example, standardized reusable code for defining non-completion, reoccurring or “stuttered” unemployment, job churning, or labor market sectors.
 A target amount for this tier would be approximately $50,000.

 Applicants might propose ideas proven in one state and enhance, expand, and extend with other states.
-These could include, for example, unemployment to reemployment portals, multi-state education to workforce dashboards, or evaluation of the effectiveness of training programs within correctional institutions.
 A target amount for this tier would be approximately $300,000.

 Applicants would work to expand the integration of the data across multiple agencies and other states to create new data assets.
-They would develop and use the Applied Data Analytics training program as an innovation sandbox to test new products using those data assets.
 A target amount for this tier would be approximately $500,000.

 Application